shinjh0849/gpt4_ase_tasks/readme.md

 1 is in survey_info/task_samples.xlsx

+2 is in survey_info/survey_questions.pdf

-2-4 are in survey_info/Survey Responses.xlsx
+3-4 are in survey_info/Survey Responses.xlsx

 5 is in survey_info/raw chat logs